responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 - **Simplex Encoded Label Interpolation (SELI) geometry:** measures the gap between the features extracted by the pre-trained model and SELI geometry with the rank of the feature matrix.
 The higher the rank, the smaller the difference, the closer to Neural Collapse ;
 - **Nearest Center Classifier:** ensures that the means of the collapsed points for different classes are maximally separated in the feature space.

+Let's look at this visual example of neural collapse :
 <p align="center">
 <img src="https://github.com/marionchadal/responsible-ai-datascience-ipParis.github.io/blob/main/static/images/ChadalMasse/neural_collapse.gif" width="250" height="250"/>
 </p>

+Where :

+- The **Green Balls**  represent the coordinates of a simplex equiangular tight frame (ETF).
+- The **Red Lines** represent the Final Layer Classifier.
+The direction of the sticks indicates the orientation of its decision boundaries, while the ball-end represents the centroid in the feature space used for classification.
+- The **Blue Lines** represent the class means of the activations in the last hidden layer.
+The sticks show the variance around these means.
+- The **Small Blue Balls** represent the last hidden layer activations.
+It shows how data points from each class are distributed around the class means, forming tight clusters.

+Initially these elements are all scattered, but as training progresses and neuronal collapse occurs, at each epoch, they move and converged gradually as shown in the GIF.

 # Why choosing Neural Collapse proxies?